gchure/phd/src/chapter_08/section_04_counting_repressors.md

 YFP signal of the newborn cells is one-half that of the parent cell.
-As the maturation time of the mCherry and YFP variants used in this work are relatively long in *E. coli* [@balleza2018; @nagai2002], we can make the assumption any newly-expressed YFP molecules after cells have divided are not yet visible in our experiments.
+As the maturation time of the mCherry and YFP variants used in this work are relatively long in *E. coli* [@balleza2018; @nagai2002], we can make the assumption that any newly-expressed YFP molecules after cells have divided are not yet visible in our experiments.
 Thus, the fold-change in gene expression of the average parent cell can be calculated given knowledge of the average expression of the progeny.